-What do you wear when you do your own thing?
-No matter what the year, casual is king, and the sweater goes on!
-Upbeat classics.
-New styles: belted tunics, skinny vests, knit and leather mixes.
-For the guy who wants his own look on his own time, nothing beats the fashion power of a sweater.
-We've got 'em-for you! \$15.00 to \$18.00, In commemoration of the Christmas Season, the group will present "Laud to the Nativity" by Respighi, a work of liturgical drama composed in 1930.
+Miss Gallagher recently spoke informally at the standards meeting of Sigma Kappa sorority, where she briefly mentioned plans for programs in sex and drug areas.
+MU Choral Union will present its winter concert beginning Monday Choral Union will present its winter concert at 8:15 p.m.
+Monday and Tuesday in Evelyn Hollberg Smith Recital Hall.
+The 180 singers will be accompanied by the Marshall Community Symphony with Dr. Paul A. Balshaw, director of choirs, conducting.
+In commemoration of the Christmas Season, the group will present "Laud to the Nativity" by Respighi, a work of liturgical drama composed in 1930.
 Soloists for the poetic text, describing the birth and adoration of Christ, will be Barbara Spitzer, Huntington graduate student, soprano; Marily Fedczak, Kenova junior, alto; and Robert Tweel, Huntington graduate student, tenor.
-Also on the program, in observance of the bi-centennial of the composer's birth, is Ludwig von Beethoven's "Mass in C The Choral Union, largest choral group at MU, is composed of members of two smaller Singing groups, the A Capella Choir and Symphonic Choir; plus a number of townspeople, students and faculty.
+Also on the program, in observance of the bi-centennial of the composer's birth, is Ludwig von Beethoven's "Mass in C The Marshall University Major."
+Written in 1807, it was considered a major innovation in sacred music of that era.
+Soloists for the mass are Robin S. Chandler, Huntington senior, soprano; Sharon King, Huntington graduate student, alto; James E. Pugh, Eecles sophomore, tenor; and Bert W. Bostic, St. Albans senior, bass.
+The Choral Union, largest choral group at MU, is composed of members of two smaller singing groups, the A Capella Choir and Symphonic Choir; plus a number of townspeople, students and faculty.
 The Union presents a two-night concert each semester, one near Christmas and one at Easter.
 The Respighi work will be presented over WMUL radio during the holidays, at a time to be announced.
 The concert is open to the public without charge.